 Het Scheepvaartmuseum (National Maritime Museum)

 For our first museum, we went to Het Scheepvaartmuseum (National Maritime Museum).
 It is a 20 minute walk southeast of the Centraal Station in the Plantage (the Cultural Garden of Amsterdam) with bus stops nearby.
 The museum is open daily (closed on King’s Day, Christmas, and New Year’s) from 9-5 with the library open on Thursdays from 9:30 to 5.
-Admission is 15 euro for adults, 7.50 for children 5-17, and free for children 4 and under.
-It is free with the I Amsterdam City Card.
-Free one hour audio tours are available.
+Entrance is free for children 4 and under and included with the I Amsterdam City Card.

 Bags and strollers are checked at the entrance (with a locked room for strollers and lockers available downstairs for bags and coats).
 Wheelchairs are available.